ptbannister/l7r/simulation/README.md

 You may also put other valid L7R skills, but they are not used in the simulator at this time.

+### Character Abilities

+Characters with peasant professions may take abilites, as explained above.

+Avaialble abilities are:
+* crippled bonus
+* damage penalty (not supported)
+* failed parry damage bonus
+* initiative bonus
+* missed attack bonus
+* parry penalty
+* rolled damage bonus
+* weapon damage bonus
+* wound check bonus
+* wound check penalty (not supported)

+Explanation of the abilities:

+**crippled bonus:** you may reroll tens on a single die when crippled.

+**damage penalty:** when someone is keeping at least one extra die of damage from exceeding their attack roll TN, subtract 5 from the damage.

+**failed parry damage bonus**: when someone unsuccessfully tries to parry an attack, you may roll 2 of the extra damage dice that you would have rolled had they not attempted to parry.

+**initiative bonus:** roll one extra unkept die on initiative.

+**missed attack bonus:** when you make an attack roll that would miss, raise it by 5.
+Any parry attempt against an attack that would hit because of this ability automatically succeeds.

+**parry penalty:** raise the TN of someone trying to parry one of your attacks by 5.

+**rolled damage bonus:** round your damage rolls up to the nearest multiple of 5.
+If the roll is already a multiple of 5, then raise it by 3.

+**weapon damage bonus:** when using a weapon that deals less than 4k2 damage, add an extra rolled damage die to the weapon's base damage, to a maximum of 4k2 base damage.
+Also, subtract 2 from your armor damage reduction penalty.
+(The damage reduction part of this ability is not yet supported, since damage reduction is not implemented.)

+**wound check bonus:** roll two extra unkept dice on wound checks.

+**wound check penalty:** raise the TN of someone making a Wound Check from damage you dealt to them by 5.
+If they fail, they take Serious Wounds as if the TN had not been raised.

 ### Character Advantages